 And Paul chose Silas, and departed, being recommended by the brethren unto the grace of God. ~Acts 15:40

-Of the many friends that the Apostle Paul had, Silas was a long-term friend whom he had complete faith and trust in.
+Of the many friends that the Apostle Paul had, Silas was a long-term friend that he had complete faith and trust in.
 Silas became a part of Paul’s missionary team on the second missionary endeavor.
-To some, Silas might appear as an insignificant figure, but as I study the Book of Acts, he had a very significant role as Paul’s gospel cohort.
+To some, Silas might appear as an insignificant figure, but as I study the Book of Acts, he had a significant role as Paul’s gospel cohort.
 This morning, we want to be encouraged from the life of Silas.

 We see the impeccable of Silas.